-In a large pot add olive oil and over medium heat cook the pancetta until slightly golden add chopped garlic, onion, celery and carrot, continuing cooking for 1 or 2 minutes, then add tomatoes, rosemary, basil, oregano, crushed bay leaf, salt and hot pepper flakes, continue cooking and stirring occasionally for approximately 2 minutes, then add beans, broth , bean water and water.
+In a large pot add olive oil, chopped garlic, onion, celery and carrot, continuing cooking for 1 or 2 minutes, then add the puree, basil, oregano, salt and hot pepper flakes, continue cooking and stirring occasionally for approximately 2 minutes, then add the beans, broth , bean water and water.

-Cover 3/4 and continue to simmer over low-medium heat for approximately 30-45 minutes.
+Cover the pot leaving a slight opening and continue to simmer over low-medium heat for approximately 20-30 minutes or until the beans are tender and the soup has thickened.
 Taste for salt, add if needed.

-In a medium pot of salted water cook the Ditaloni pasta until al dente, drain and add to the pot, simmer 2 minutes.
-Serve immediately.
-Top with freshly grated parmesan cheese if desired.
-Enjoy!
+In a medium pot of salted water cook the small pasta until al dente.